DSC_0233.jpg

 Harrison is also a founding member of the Aurora Tapestry Collective alongside friends and colleagues Josh Trentadue, Kevin Day, and Katahj Copley.

 Harrison is also a proud member of ASCAP.
-Please let him know when you perform his works so that he can report those performances and get royalties!
+Please let her know when you perform her works so that she can report those performances and get royalties!
 Seriously, please.
-They’re so broke.
+She’s so broke.

-When having his name written, printed, or otherwise reproduced in professional settings, Harrison strongly prefers that you include his middle initial—“Harrison J. Collins” rather than “Harrison Collins”.
-If you reach out to Harrison, they would prefer that you address them as Harrison or Mr. Collins, whichever feels most comfortable (although some clever high schoolers have called him “Mr. J. Collins” before and he doesn’t mind that either).
-He uses he/they pronouns.
+When having their name written, printed, or otherwise reproduced in professional settings, Harrison strongly prefers that you include their middle initial—“Harrison J. Collins” rather than “Harrison Collins”.
+If you reach out to Harrison, they would prefer that you address them as Harrison, Ms. Collins, or Mr. Collins, whichever feels most comfortable (although some clever high schoolers have called him “Mr. J. Collins” before and he doesn’t mind that either).